-- National natural monuments are smaller natural formations (including those formed by human activity besides the forces of nature), deposits of minerals or habitats of endangered species on fragments of ecosystems of the national or international environmental, scientific, or aesthetic importance: - National nature reserves are smaller areas where ecosystems important at the national or international levels of extraordinary natural value are bound to natural their relief with a typical geological structure; - Natural monuments are areas defined similar way as the national natural monuments yet important at the regional level only; and - Natural reserves are smaller areas of concentrated natural value with represented ecosystems characteristic to and important for the given geographical area.
+- National nature monuments are smaller natural formations (including those formed by human activity besides the forces of nature), deposits of minerals or habitats of endangered species on fragments of ecosystems of the national or international environmental, scientific, or aesthetic importance; - national nature reserves are smaller areas where ecosystems important at the national or international levels of extraordinary natural value are bound to natural relief with a typical geological structure; - o nature monuments are areas defined in a similar way as the national natural monuments yet important at the regional level only: - nature reserves are smaller areas of concentrated natural values with represented ecosystems that are characteristic and important for the given geographical area.

-On 1 March 2007 the methodology of the calculation of total land areas of protected areas was changed.
-Since then the land areas of specially protected areas has been calculated from the boundary perimeter of the specially protected areas instead of formerly given data according to respective decrees establishing the areas.
+On 1 March 2017, the methodology for the calculation of total land areas of protected areas changed.
+Since then the land areas of specially protected areas have been calculated using borders of the specially protected areas (instead of data from the respective decrees establishing the areas that were used before).

-Natura 2000 is a system of protected areas which is created by every Member State of the European Union on their territory adhering to unified principles.
-The Natura 2000 system development was imposed by two most important European regulations on nature protection - the Directive 2009/147/EC of the European Parliament and of the Council of 30 November 2009 on the conservation of wild birds and the Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora.
-The Natura 2000 system consists of two types of territories of special protection areas (for birds) and special areas of conservation (for habitats and wild fauna and flora).
+Natura 2000 is a network of protected areas (sites) designated by all Member States of the European Union on their territories under unified principles.
+Establishment of Natura 2000 network is assigned by two most important legal regulations of the EU for nature protection - the Directive 2009/147/EC of the European Parliament and of the Council of 30 November 2009 on the conservation of wild birds and the Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora.
+In the territory of the Czech Republic, Natura 2000 comprises of delimited Birds Directive sites (special protection areas, SPAs; in Czech "ptačí oblast") and of declared Habitats Directive sites (sites of Community importance, SCIs; in Czech "evropsky významná lokalita").

 Environmental protection expenditure includes investment expenditure on the acquisition of tangible fixed assets and non-investment expenditure related to environmental protection activities.
-Tangible fixed assets (TFA) for environmental protection are the sum expended by reporting units on the TFA acquisition (by purchase or own activities) and the total value of the TFA acquired for free or by transfer according to relevant legislation or by a change from private use to business.
-The non-investment expenditure for environmental protection includes wages and salaries, payments for rent, energy and other material, and payments for services the main purpose of which is to protect the environment.
+Tangible fixed assets (TFA) for environmental protection are the sum of expenditure spent by reporting units on the TFA acquisition (by a purchase or own activities) along with the total value of TFA acquired for free or by a transfer according to relevant legislation or by the reclassification from the private use to business one.
+The non-investment expenditure for environmental protection includes wages and salaries, payments for rents, energy and other material, and payments for services the principal purpose of which is environmental protection.